Rodrigo-MP/testsim/README.md

 #### Cloning your fork and starting work

-You should now **clone** this new repository to obtain a local copy in your machine.
+#You should now **clone** this new repository to obtain a local copy in your machine.

-You can then start working on your local copy of the repository.
+#You can then start working on your local copy of the repository.

-> Remember to commit often.
+#> Remember to commit often.
 Don't go crazy about it, but do generate a history of your work.

+git add README.md

+git commit -m "Línea cambiada"

+git push origin master

 ### Organisation of your files